-SEMO defensive tackle Jaylon Stone embraces the ‘Brick by Brick’ menta...
+SEMO defensive tackle Jaylon Stone embraces ‘brick by brick’ mentality

 “I really didn't start getting recruited until after my junior year.
 SEMO was one of the first schools to reach out to me and they always stayed consistent.
 And when I came up here, it felt like home.”

-In February of 2023, the 6-foot-2, 300-pound defensive lineman from Clarke Central High School committed to SEMO despite receiving other Division I-FCS offers from schools such as UT Martin, Alabama State, and — this week’s opponent — Tennessee Tech.
+In February 2023, the 6-foot-2, 300-pound defensive lineman from Clarke Central High School committed to Southeast Missouri State despite receiving other Division I FCS offers from schools such as UT Martin, Alabama State and — this week’s opponent — Tennessee Tech.

 Today, Stone is an important cog in SEMO’s 5-1 season.
-Few outside of the program anticipated that the young sophomore would be the breakout defensive player he has become for the No. 11 team in the nation over the past two weeks.
+Few outside the program anticipated the young sophomore would be the breakout defensive player he has become for the No. 11 team in the nation over the past two weeks.
 Defensive coordinator Ricky Coon said it all started with his maturation and organic development in the offseason.

 “I think we knew Jaylon was talented,” Coon said.
 “He was just a little immature and he's done a good job at improving that.
-Obviously I get a front row seat now.
+Obviously, I get a front row seat now.
 I'm coaching those guys, so I've been able to kind of get my hands on them, and he's done a really good job of doing everything that I've asked him to do and kind of accept his role because we rotate four guys in there.

 “He's been playing with a really high motor this whole season and he’s starting to show up with the sacks and those kind of things.
 He’s just a good kid, super talented.
 Doesn't even know how good he can be yet.
 His best football is ahead of him.”

 While he still has yet to become an every-down lineman, Stone has made his presence felt over the past two games.
 Against both Northwestern State and Eastern Illinois, the defensive tackle combined for eight tackles and two sacks to match last season’s numbers.
-Stone has also emerged as one of the centerpieces of a SEMO defensive unit that currently ranks in the FCS top 30 in red zone defense (T-24th), sacks per game (T-6th), and total defense (26th).
+Stone has also emerged as one of the centerpieces of a SEMO defensive unit that currently ranks in the FCS top 30 in red zone defense (T-24th), sacks per game (T-6th) and total defense (26th).

 Despite flashes, especially late in 2023, he didn't really make a name for himself until this season.
-Stone will be the first to admit that he is a new player compared to his freshman year self.
+Stone will be the first to admit he is a new player compared to his freshman year.

 “My technique improved the most,” he said.
 “Last year, I was just a freshman running around and just trying to make a play.
 This year, I feel like I have a role in the defense and am just trying to do my role every game.
 I still feel like I'm young right now.
 Still make a lot of mistakes, but I think I can take the next step.”

-Coon agrees and said that Stone’s fitness and overall strength training in the offseason was another key factor to his progression on the gridiron.
+Coon agrees and said Stone’s fitness and overall strength training in the offseason was another key factor to his progression on the gridiron.

 “He's done a good job of slimming down,” he said.
-“Sometimes he gets a little too slim, so you’ve got to keep him in kind of that 280-to-290 range.
+“Sometimes he gets a little too slim, so you’ve got to keep him in kind of that 280 to 290 range.
 He's done a good job at getting his body better, which has helped him move better, run and change directions, while still maintaining the power and all that stuff.”

 Stone said he lost around 15 pounds in the offseason and feels healthier, stronger and better than ever.